Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab1.md

 ## Equipment and hardware

 This lab makes use of a compound pendulum mounted onto a potentiometer.
-The compound pendulum is made of Aluminum, and measures 10" x 1" x 1/4".
-It is secured with the help of a set-screw to the shaft of the poteniometer. **Note:** Make sure the set screw is tight; you don't want the pendulum to go flying off the shaft.
+The pendulum is secured with the help of a set-screw to the shaft of the poteniometer. **Note:** Make sure the set screw is tight; you don't want the pendulum to go flying off the shaft.

 The potentiometer is the [Vishay Spectrol 157-11103](https://www.vishay.com/docs/57042/157.pdf), which provides a voltage reading that is expected to scale, hopefully linearly, with the angle of rotation of the shaft.
 The potentiometer is wired with alligator clips: red for power, black for ground, and white for the voltage reading.

 Data collection is carried out using the [Analog Discovery 3](https://digilent.com/shop/analog-discovery-3/), a multi-purpose data acquisition and signal-generating device.
 In this lab, the Analog Discovery powers the potentiometer by providing 5V across pins 1 and 3, and reads the voltage from pin 2.

+## Measurements

+Measure the length, width, and thickness of the pendulum.
+You should also measure the distance of the mounting hole from its closest short edge.
+In addition, use a mass balance (located in the center of the High Bay) to determine its mass. **Note:** You will have to loosen the set screw (using the provided allen key) to make these measurements.
+Make sure you tighten the set screw securely when you return the pendulum on to the shaft; you don't want the pendulum to go flying off the shaft

 ## Software
 This lab will make use of the open-source software [WaveForms](https://tinyurl.com/E91LabSoftware) from Digilent, the manufacturer of the analog I/O device that you'll use to collect data.
 Download WaveForms, install it on your computer, and bring it with you to the lab.